Cimpress-MCP/auth0-sso-login.js/README.md

       // typical use case it to provide the same method as for logout },
-    // allows to override log messages; defaults to log to the console log(msg) {
+    // allows to override log messages; defaults to log to the console log(messageObject) {
-      // some debug logs from the library; can be overridden to not log to the console }
+      // some debug message objects from the library; can be overridden to not log to the console }
   }
 };